 What skin care products does Dermatologist Dr. Cynthia Bailey use with tretinoin Retin-A?

-I use this on a cotton pad twice a day right after washing.
+I use my Natural Hydrating Pore Minimizing Facial Toner on a cotton pad twice a day right after washing.
 My skin is obsessed with it - soothing, cooling, pore tightening, hydrating and the rose hydrosol is the best subtle scent ever.
 I searched the world for this hydrosol and it really is the best.

-I then apply a drop of my Instantly Luminous Serum for the high-tech hyaluronic acid and other skin hydrators to instantly plump and satisfy my thirsty skin.
+My Layered Up Besties Kit contains the two key hydrating and soothing products for tretinoin use.
+The Instantly Luminous Multi-Action Serum provides skin with the right high-tech hyaluronic acid and other skin hydrators to instantly plump and satisfy my thirsty skin.
 I follow that with a small dollop of my Green Tea Antioxidant Skin Therapy.
 This product combo is like none other.
-It loads skin with the best proven antioxidants to fight free radicals, plumps any fine lines and wrinkles or crepey skin and sooooths thirsty skin.
+It loads skin with the best proven antioxidants to fight free radicals, plump any fine lines and wrinkles and help firm crepey skin.
 I never travel without this product combo - ever.

-I've used one of these for over 30 years.
-Yes, the formulation has changed with the technological advances of the times, but the key elements of the products are the same.
-From my late 20s to early 40s I used the Oily Skin Cream.
-After menopause (oh yea) I switched to the Dry Skin Cream.
-These creams help protect and replenish the outer skin barrier to support healthy skin that tolerates retinoid therapy.
+I've used one of my Daily Face Creams for over 30 years.
+Yes, the formulations have changed with the technological advances of the times, but the key elements of these products are the same.
+From my late 20s to early 40s I used my Daily Moisturizing Face Cream for Oily Skin Cream.
+After menopause (oh yea) I switched to my Daily Moisturizing Face Cream for Dry Skin.
+These creams help protect and replenish the outer skin barrier to support healthy skin that is able to tolerate retinoid therapy.
 At night, I apply my Retinol Cream under my Face Cream.
 On Retin-A nights, I apply tretinoin over this Face Cream after reading for 15 minutes.

-Every morning I top my skin care routine with my Matte Tinted sunscreen.
+Every morning I top my skin care routine with my Sheer Strength Pure Physical Matte Tinted SPF 50+ Sunscreen.
 This pure zinc oxide sunscreen is hypoallergenic and non-irritating for even the most sensitive tretinoin treated complexions - like mine.
 The iron oxide tinting blends into all skin tones and also blocks visible light that can darken pigment skin problems like melasma.
 Its weightless texture is ideal for under makeup and it absorbs oil during the day.
 It even plays well with my hot flashes!

 Please remember that while I am discussing how I use a prescription product in my practice, this information is for informational purposes only.
 Be certain to discuss tretinoin use with your prescribing physician.